wjcrowcroft/MotionCAPTCHA/README.md

 ### [Demo](http://josscrowcroft.com/demos/motioncaptcha/ "MotionCAPTCHA Demo") &bull; [Homepage / Screenshots](http://josscrowcroft.com/projects/motioncaptcha-jquery-plugin/ "MotionCAPTCHA - Joss Crowcroft")

 Don't try to use MotionCAPTCHA v0.1 in production.

-I'm hopeful that people will be interested enough in this as a concept for me to devote a few weekends to turning it into a serious CAPTCHA alternative :o)
+**Update:** people seem to be interested enough in this as a concept, so I've sketched out the next few weekends to work on this and turn it into a production-ready CAPTCHA alternative.. hit 'watch' to stay updated.

+The response has been much more awesome than I had anticipated - thanks everyone!

 Please try it out, suggest features and report bugs - if you want to help out turning this thing into a reality, fork away.